-Total cash costs, which includes site operating cash costs and reflects certain non-site costs such as royalties and workers' profit participation cost, was \$914 per ounce of gold sold in the second quarter of 2014, a increase of 5% relative to the comparable period in 2013.
-The higher site operating cash costs were partially offset by lower royalty, Special Mining Tax and workers' profit participation costs that is a result of lower realized gold prices relative to the second quarter of 2013.
+Total cash costs, which includes site operating cash costs and reflects certain non-site costs such as royalties and workers' profit participation cost, was \$924 per ounce of gold sold in the third quarter of 2014, an increase of 9% relative to the comparable period in 2013.
+The higher site operating cash costs plus changes in the value of ounces in inventory were partially offset by lower royalty, Special Mining Tax and workers' profit participation costs that is a result of lower realized gold prices relative to the third quarter of 2013.